waitong94/waitong94.github.io/README.md

 ## About Me
 I'm a PhD Student at Stanford University, and Graduate Fellow at the Stanford Insitute for Human-Centered AI.

 My research improves our scientific understanding of rocket propulsion and novel energy systems with state-of-the-art **Machine Learning**, **High-Performance Computing**, and **Predictive Modeling** techniques.

+I also curate terabytes of high-fidelity 3D fluid data at https://blastnet.github.io/.

 ## Selected Proceedings and Publications